amingoltabar/find-max-digit/README.md

 # find-max-digit
-this prgram receives 10 digit number and shows the max digit.
+this program receives 10 digit number and shows the max digit.